ELELAB/SNO_investigation_pipelines/SNOmodels/README.md

 Results are written as csv files and plot, indipendently for every protein.
 Finally a comprehensive statistics file is written in the results folder.

-The pipeline is designed to work con CABSflex ensembles derived from either wild-type or mutated structures (see more details below) that were originally downloaded from the AlphaFold Protein Structure Database.
+The pipeline is designed to work with CABSflex ensembles derived from either wild-type or mutated structures (see more details below) that were originally downloaded from the AlphaFold Protein Structure Database.